Perfect Camping Trip

 Store the ice chest in that part of your car that is the coldest.
 Yes, that likely means putting it in the passenger compartment if at all possible.
 Someone may have to sit with their feet up but everyone will have a tastier, safer food experience.
 Also cover the ice chest with an insulated blanket to help keep the cold in and the heat out.

 Once you arrive at your destination don’t leave the cooler in the car or store it in your huge tent.
 Both the car and the tent can get incredibly hot during the day.
 Instead put the cooler in the shade or if you’re at the beach make sure you bring a beach umbrella and keep the cooler under it.

 Always make sure the lid is tightly sealed lest you let in warm air and undermine all your other good work.
 If you or anyone needs to get into the cooler make sure they get in and get out quickly and then seal the lid tightly after themselves.

 If you’re using a cooler with less than ideal insulation and the ice has melted, don’t wait.
 Remove everything, drain the cooler and repack it in the same way you did before you left the house.
 Don’t dawdle when it comes to this step.
 Get the old water out and the ice chest re-packed as quickly as possible.

-If you’re taking lots of chicken, beef etc consider having a second cooler dedicated strictly to frozen meat and cooled with a layer of dry ice.
-You’ll need to make sure the cooler is able to withstand dry ice (check with the manufacturer) and make sure you put a layer of stout cardboard between the frozen meats and the dry ice.
+If you’re taking lots of chicken, beef etc consider having a second cooler dedicated strictly to frozen meat and cooled with a layer of dry ice – you don’t want to have to fill your tactical backpack with poultry!
+You’ll also need to make sure the cooler is able to withstand dry ice (check with the manufacturer) and make sure you put a layer of stout cardboard between the frozen meats and the dry ice.
 Also make sure you always wear heavy rubber gloves when handling dry ice.